After you have installed and configured Deployment Automation, log in to the user interface.

 When the navigation menu is expanded, click the pin icon at the top right of the menu to pin it so that it stays open.
 Click the pin again to make the menu automatically collapse.

-In the dashboard you may also see a message indicator .
+In the global menu you may also see a messages indicator .
 Click this to see important messages, such as upgrade suggestions for your server and agent versions.

 Before you get started with Deployment Automation, here are some terms you should know.